-Participants must sign an agreement in order to earn the stipend; enrollment is first come, first served based on the return of annual program enrollment packet (also available en español) AND the signed G.O.A.L. agreement.
+Participants must sign an agreement in order to earn the stipend; enrollment is first come, first served.
 Do right for yourself AND earn a monthly stipend with perfect or near-perfect attendance in the following program components (must participate in both to earn stipend):

 Take control of your relationships & future!
 Developed by Girls Inc., and delivered by experienced health educators, the program provides up to date reproductive health information with lots of room for questions and discussion.
 Sessions are engaging and active, not lecture-style.
 Participants visit a local clinic every fall, and also participate in workshops that support a brave, inclusive space for young women, femmes, and gender fluid youth; help participants recognize healthy vs. unhealthy relationship indicators, avoid intimate partner violence, unwanted pregnancy and STIs; set personal goals and advocate for themselves.